1991 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1991-P Nickel Value

-However, the value proposition shifts dramatically for pristine uncirculated specimens.
-Coins grading MS-65 or higher command meaningful premiums as maintaining original mint luster and strike quality over three decades becomes increasingly uncommon.
+The value picture changes sharply in uncirculated grades.
+Coins grading MS-65 or higher command meaningful premiums, because maintaining full original mint luster and strike detail over more than three decades becomes increasingly uncommon.

 1991-P Nickel Price/Grade Chart